 We have also applied certain measures of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which was enacted on March 27, 2020, which we anticipate should provide a cash benefit in the form of a tax payment refund, tax credits related to employee retention, cash deferral for the employer portion of the Social Security tax and anticipated minimal cash taxes for 2020.
+Although we expect to take advantage of certain tax relief provisions of the CARES Act, we do not believe it will have a significant impact on our short-term or long-term liquidity position.
 See Item 1, Financial Statements and Supplementary Data, Note 1 for additional information related to the CARES Act.

-The COVID-19 pandemic, and related gathering restrictions issued by state and local officials, did impact aspects of our financial results in the first quarter, including revenue, preneed cemetery sales, and average revenue per contract.
-While it is difficult to gauge the exact extent of that impact over the last few weeks of the first quarter, the Company will continue to implement appropriate procedures, plans, strategy, and issue any disclosures that may be required, as the situation surrounding the pandemic and related gathering restrictions evolves.
+The COVID-19 pandemic, and related gathering restrictions issued by state and local officials, did impact, while not material, aspects of our financial results in the second quarter and year to date, including revenue, volume, preneed cemetery sales, and average revenue per contract.
+We will continue to assess these impacts and implement appropriate procedures, plans, strategy, and issue any disclosures that may be required, as the situation surrounding the pandemic and related gathering restrictions evolves.